 Amazon Packing List

-The jungle heat and humidity made this trip unlike any other nature based adventure!
+The heat and humidity made this trip unlike any other nature based adventure we’ve taken.
 Add to that all sorts of bugs, reptiles and creepy crawlies, strict weight limits on small charter flights and frequent rain showers… well, we were glad we spent some time properly packing.

 Here’s a comprehensive Amazon packing list covering everything you need for the jungle!